 Euskadi’s vocational training is a fundamental agent, acknowledged in different scopes (companies, Government, European classes…), so that, represented by Tknika, Euskadi’s vocational training participates in initiatives oriented toward giving shape to, and rolling out innovation policies.

-Placing focus on trailblazing companies in the community, with sights set on future needs that imply challenges, the hubs identify and prioritise necessary differential capabilities.
+Placing focus on benchmark companies in the community, with sights set on future needs that imply challenges, these hubs identify, prioritize and develop differential capabilities for the productive network.

 To this end, we coordinate with reference-point companies in Euskadi that help us to identify said capabilities, and we propose initiatives and projects to be carried out.

 For the time being, operational hubs are as follows:

-Drawing support from the capability and experience of centres in developing projects and the knowledge surrounding them, we develop projects designed to meet their environmental needs, as well as the needs of innovation itself.
+Drawing support from the capability and experience of centres in developing innovation projects and the knowledge surrounding them, VET centres develop projects designed to meet their environmental needs, as well as the needs of innovation itself.

 Tknika participates in selecting projects to be developed from the centres, and we take charge of monitoring them, as well as of guaranteeing all of their transfer objectives.
 In addition to proposing the projects to be carried out on an annual basis, the centres are responsible for executing them and their roll-out.

 These are the projects currently carried out at the centres:

-We carry out projects with the intent of creating knowledge and training ourselves in areas highlighted as priority by Basque Government policies.
-In this way we provide the knowledge that our professional training centres need in order to collaborate with companies, responding to the present and future needs of the industry.
+We carry out projects with the intent of creating knowledge and training ourselves in the indicated emerging areas as priority by Basque Government policies.
+In this way we provide the knowledge that our professional training centres need in order to collaborate with companies, responding to the present and future needs of the Basque productive sector.